 Property and Facility Managers have an all-encompassing job; they must keep residents safe in their swimming pool, know which cars are coming through their front and rear gates, and be sure that residents and guests are safe in their parking areas.
 A tall order, to be sure– and luckily, there is help for all of these areas.
 Today, we’d like to talk specifically about Tampa parking security and how critical it is for a successful Property Manager.

-Safe and secure parking is high on the priority list of renters, as these articles from real estate websites Bigger Pockets and Postlets point out.
+Safe and secure parking is high on the priority list of renters, as this article from real estate website Bigger Pockets points out.
 Clearly, parking is a critical point in determining how long units will remain vacant and earning zero dollars for the community; solving any parking issues quickly and permanently will go a long way toward making residents happy and keeping retention numbers high.

 Understand your Tampa parking security responsibilities

 As the Property Manager, it is important to assess how secure your parking security currently is– is your garage or lot well lit, free of hazards that can cause people to fall, and set up to deter criminals?
 Residents and building workers can be leery of parking in areas that do not have those attributes; and worse yet, one single incident can cause even more problems and more hesitation among possible tenants, for the community.
 People need to feel that they are safe and not vulnerable to criminal acts, and that their cars will be there when they get back.
 Luckily, there are simple solutions to handle any issues you might have, without busting this year’s budget.